 Earlier in the year in July she had noted Rosinweed (Silphium integrifolium) blooming in the Garden.
 This was the first mention of the plant in her logs since becoming Curator.

-After the Garden closed, Martha and husband Bill continued to work on their new cabin at the Cedar Creek Bog property - adding good windows, adding plants, and placing some log bridges over the small streams that ran through the property.
-When the Garden was closed on Wednesdays, Martha’s day off, they would frequently to up to the property.
+After the Garden closed, Martha and husband Bill continued to work on their new cabin at their Cedar Forest property - adding good windows, adding plants, and placing some log bridges over the small streams that ran through the property.
+When the Garden was closed on Wednesdays, Martha’s day off, they would frequently drive up to the property.

 As to the benefit of the two-week extension to the Garden’s season, Martha had this to say:

-Martha noted that the November 30th the temperature was 60 degrees.
+Martha noted that on November 30th the temperature was 60 degrees.
 “Loveliest Thanksgiving I can remember, like mid-summer.”
 (2) [Note: In 1939 Minnesota had not yet opted to adopt the 4th Thursday of November as Thanksgiving.]
-This dry warm weather continued with Martha noting on Dec.
-17th “53 degrees, beautiful weather, everyone sprinkling lawns, very dry.”
-(2) Then on Dec.
-19th snow came and remained on the ground through the end of the year.
+This dry warm weather continued with Martha noting on December 17th “53 degrees, beautiful weather, everyone sprinkling lawns, very dry.”
+(2) Then on December 19th snow came and remained on the ground through the end of the year.

 One of Martha’s frequent Garden visitors during the season was Robert Dassett, who in future years would be come the seventh president of The Friends of the Wild Flower Garden.

 He frequently brought along his bride-to-be, Betty, and they were married in late 1939.
-Later, on May 18th, 1960, Dassett would write to Martha:
+Years later, on May 18th, 1960, Dassett would write to Martha:

-(1): Martha was appointed "temporary" curator in April 1933 to work until Oct.
-1st, 1933 for $60 per month.
+(1): Martha was appointed "temporary" Curator in April 1933 to work until October 1st, 1933 for $60 per month.
 (Letter of Superintendent Theodore Wirth to the Board of Park Commissioners dated April 18, 1933).
-This was confirmed in 1936 and 1938 by the Minneapolis Civil Service Commission that her position was "temporary curator" at the same rate of pay.
+This arrangement was confirmed in 1936 and 1938 by the Minneapolis Civil Service Commission that her position was "temporary Curator" at the same rate of pay.
 It was not until April 4, 1940 that the position was confirmed permanent.